anoop-pandey/plural-opencart-plugin/README.md

 **PInelabs Edge**

-This is a OpenCart Extension
+OpenCart Extension

-**How to install**
+**Installation Process**

 **Installing an extension**

-Usually OpenCart 2.x extensions come packed in a zip, which contains installation and/or update instructions, sometimes a release log and another zip, whose name ends in "**.ocmod.zip**".
-Extension Installer recognizes such zips and uploads their content directly to the FTP root of your store.
-That said, it will produce an error if you try to upload zips with a name that is not in the "**\*.ocmod.zip" format**.
+Usually OpenCart 2.x extensions are packed in a zip, which contains installation and/or update instructions, sometimes a release log and another zip, whose name ends in "**.ocmod.zip**".
+Extension Installer recognizes these zips and uploads their content directly to the FTP root of your store.
+That being said, it will produce an error if you try to upload zip files with a name that is not in the "**\*.ocmod.zip" format**.

 In order to upload an extension, navigate to **Extensions → Extension Installer**.
 Then click the blue **Upload**button and provide the route to your extension' s"**\*.ocmod.zip" archive**.